NursingTracy Buller, Associate Professor of Nursing

 NURS 403 Nursing Research 3

 Basic concepts of nursing research are examined.
 Focuses on critical analysis and summary of published nursing research as a basis for using research in clinical practice.
 Understands the linkages between nursing practice, research evidence and patient outcomes.
 A major project is developed related to nursing research utilization.
-Prerequisite: nine credit hours of 300-level clinical nursing courses.
+Prerequisite: Six credit hours of 300-level clinical nursing courses.

 NURS 405 Psychiatric/Mental-Health Nursing 3